GitLeeRepo/SedAndAwkNotes/awkNotes.md

 hosts 1121
 services 4096
 ```
-The **\$9** prints the filename, the **\$10** prints the file extension if there is one (note: even though there is a a space between them, that space is not printed so they are joined together).
+The **\$9** prints the filename, the **\$10** prints the file extension if there is one (note: even though there is a space between them, that space is not printed so they are joined together).
 The **\$5** prints the file size.
 Notice the double quotes are used here to include a space between the filename/extension and the filename.

-The following is the same as the above, but it includes a regular expression to filter out the directory entery.
+The following is the same as the above, but it includes a regular expression to filter out the directory entry.
 ```bash
 ls -l  | awk '/^[^d]/ { print $9 $10 " " $5 }'